Bearer/bearer/README.md

 #### Binary

 Download the archive file for your operating system/architecture from [here](https://github.com/Bearer/curio/releases/latest/).
 Unpack the archive, and put the binary somewhere in your $PATH (on UNIX-y systems, /usr/local/bin or the like).
-Make sure it has execution bits turned on:
+Make sure it has permission to execute:

 ```bash
 chmod +x ./curio